 The USA is a top destination for studying abroad, hosting thousands of students from overseas each year.
 The country is home to some of the world's most prestigious universities, including Ivy League schools such as Harvard, Yale, and Princeton.

-However, studying here does come with a much higher price tag — the second country in the ranking, New Zealand, trails behind the US in terms of costs by a whopping 35%.
-On average, students paid $572.07 each in money transfer fees.
-With around 948k international students in the United States, students here stand to lose $437 million to inflated transfer fees.
+However, studying here does come with a much higher price tag — the US is a whopping 35% higher than the next most expensive country on the list.
+On average, students paid $686 each in money transfer fees.
+With around 948k international students in the United States, students here stand to lose $651 million to inflated transfer fees.

 New Zealand is a popular destination for international students, with over 30,000 students from all over the world choosing to study there each year.
 The country's eight universities, including those in Auckland, Wellington, and Christchurch, are all highly ranked in the QS World University Rankings 2023.

 Despite its appeal, studying in New Zealand can be expensive for international students due to the cost of tuition and additional educational expenses.
-Wise’s data shows that the total educational cost (excluding accommodation) in New Zealand is $24,644.53.
-This cost can be a significant barrier for some students, considering the unnecessary $510.14 paid in money transfer fees.
+Wise’s data shows that the total cost of education (excluding accommodation) in New Zealand is $29,425.
+This cost can be a significant barrier for some students only made worse by totally unnecessary transfer fees.

 Australia is a popular destination for international students, with over 500,000 from all over the world choosing to study there each year.
 The country boasts 37 universities, and many of them are highly ranked in the QS World University Rankings, making it a top choice for higher education.